-Meanwhile, we are already several months far into the extraordinary year 2022 and I am getting ready with Isle of the Sky for the recording of some new songs that have been with me for a while now.
+Meanwhile, we are already several months far into the extraordinary year 2022 and I am getting ready for the recording of some new songs that have been with me for a while now.
 Like a dog spins around its basket before comfortably settling down, I too am mentally preparing myself for the moment of coming home to myself again.

 Getting myself in the right (musical) mood, that’s what it’s all about.
 After the mental preparation period follows the physical activity and that is always a kind of unknown leap in the deep end while at the same time you know very precisely what you are doing.
 You focus on the activity but without really focusing on it.
 Yes I know, it sounds contradictory but it is not.
 Actually it is the most ordinary thing in the world.*

 Throwing myself wholeheartedly into something – being totally absorbed in what I am doing – is also called ‘being in flow’.
 Then you ‘lose’ yourself and the time that is moving on ceases to exist.
 Then there is no more ego and the soul takes over.
 Then you step out of yourself, transcend yourself and live fully.
 Everything is then more real than real.

 Flow is pure nature: wild, free and genuine.
 Flow is organic, like the wind, the seasons, the rhythm of day and night, the tides of the water.
 Our own breathing repeats that flow of ebb and flow.

 Children are usually in flow.
 They are completely absorbed in their play or imagination and do not dwell on time as adults do.
 Most adults lose that gift when they grow up and get responsibilities.

 I love to be in flow all the time (or as much as possible, anyway).
 Flow has become my lifestyle.
 When I wake up, have breakfast… from the very beginning of the day I try to be grateful, loving and in flow.
 I have noticed that all these things make me very happy.